-- (1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of RSUs granted during 2019, 2018 and 2017, computed in accordance with ASC 718.
-Assumptions used in the calculation of these amounts are included in the notes to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, filed in March 2020.
+- (1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of RSUs granted during 2020, 2019, and 2018, computed in accordance with ASC 718.
+Assumptions used in the calculation of these amounts are included in the notes to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020, filed in February 2021.
 Such grant date fair values do not take into account any estimated forfeitures related to service-based vesting conditions.
-These amounts do not reflect the actual economic value that may be realized by NEOs upon the vesting or settlement of the RSUs. - (2) In accordance with SEC rules, this column reflects the aggregate grant date fair value of option awards granted during 2019, 2018 and 2017, computed in accordance with ASC 718.
-Assumptions used in the calculation of these amounts are included in the notes to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, filed in March 2020.
+These amounts do not reflect the actual economic value that may be realized by NEOs upon the vesting or settlement of the RSUs. - (2) In accordance with SEC rules, this column reflects the aggregate grant date fair value of option awards granted during 2020, 2019, and 2018, computed in accordance with ASC 718.
+Assumptions used in the calculation of these amounts are included in the notes to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020, filed in February 2021.
 Such grant date fair values do not take into account any estimated forfeitures related to service-based vesting conditions.
-These amounts do not reflect the actual economic value that may be realized by the NEOs upon the exercise of the stock options or the sale of the common stock underlying such stock options. - (3) The amounts in this column represent the annual incentive compensation paid for performance during 2019, 2018 and 2017 pursuant to the Bonus Plan.
-The amounts of these awards were determined based upon the achievement of performance metrics related to the Company's 2019, 2018 and 2017 corporate objectives, as applicable. - (4) 2017 compensation information is not presented for Dr. Valamehr and Ms. Tahl because they were not NEOs for the fiscal year ended December 31, 2017. - (5) Dr. Valamehr's annual base salary increased effective as of July 30, 2018 from \$310,000 to \$335,000.
+These amounts do not reflect the actual economic value that may be realized by the NEOs upon the exercise of the stock options or the sale of the common stock underlying such stock options. - (3) The amounts in this column represent the annual incentive compensation paid for performance during 2020, 2019, and 2018 pursuant to the Bonus Plan.
+The amounts of these awards were determined based upon the achievement of performance metrics related to the Company's 2020, 2019, and 2018 corporate objectives, as applicable. - (4) Compensation information is not presented for Mr. Dulac for 2019 and 2018 because he was not a named executive officer for the fiscal years ended December 31, 2019 and December 31, 2018.
+Mr. Dulac commenced employment with us on August 1, 2020 and his annual base salary was pro-rated accordingly.
+Mr. Dulac's bonus was pro-rated in accordance with his employment offer letter. - (5) Includes Mr. Dulac's \$100,000 sign-on bonus in connection with the commencement of his employment with us and \$37,917 in discretionary bonus payments representing an amount corresponding to two additional months of a pro-rated annual bonus, as agreed between the Company and Mr. Dulac in his employment offer letter. - (6) Includes a \$40,000 housing allowance and \$80,000 in reimbursements from the Company for relocation expenses.

-Grants of Plan-Based Awards for Fiscal Year 2019
+Grants of Plan-Based Awards for Fiscal Year 2020

-The following table sets forth the individual awards made to each of our NEOs during 2019.
+The following table sets forth the individual awards made to each of our NEOs during 2020.
 For a description of the types of awards indicated below, please see our "Compensation Discussion and Analysis" above.